tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Monster

-### Q: Which one of these nations was added to Civilization V with the "Gods ô Kings" expansion?
+### Q: Which one of these nations was added to Civilization V with the "Gods & Kings" expansion?
 - **Correct Answer:** The Netherlands
 - The Zulu
 - The Ottomans